 focused on two main fields: alternative mobility and sustainable tourism

-, which are opportunities of economic growth, local development and employment, also according to the new EU policies
+, which are opportunities for economic growth, local development and employment, also according to the new EU policies

 Thus, an effective mobility management could play a crucial role facing this territorial challenge.